LG G6 Review

 LG G6 – Display

-Rather than the typical 16:9 aspect ratio seen on almost every other smartphone, LG has opted for an 18:9 ratio display (basically 2:1) that provides a taller panel in a smaller body.
+Rather than the typical 16:9 aspect ratio seen on almost every other smartphone ahead of its arrival, LG opted for an 18:9 aspect ratio display (basically 2:1) that provides a taller panel in a smaller body.

 The 5.7-inch display – a sizeable increase from the 5.3-inch panel of the G5 – sits inside a shell that’s barely bigger than its predecessor and one that’s noticeably smaller than the 5.5-inch iPhone 7 Plus and Samsung Galaxy S7 Edge.